cccyf/15-466-f20-base2/README.md

-# (TODO: your game's title)
+# Work in Restaurant

-Author: (TODO: your name)
+Author: YF

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design:

+- What's it like working at a restaurant?
+You need to decide what to do and respond quickly when you see the dishes.

 Screen Shot: